Skip to Content

 Known best as a mosquito repellent, the lemony citronella plant will help with other sorts of flies too.
 It’s not that common as a houseplant though so you might have difficulty finding one.

 Citronella is also often incorrectly labeled, which won’t help your search either.
-A true citronella plant will have long leaves and look a lot like a pot of grass.
-If you find a “citronella” that has leaves that resemble parsley, it’s a scented geranium which is also somewhat aromatic though not at strong as a real citronella plant.
+Though a true citronella plant will have long leaves and look a lot like a pot of grass.

 9 – Venus Flytrap